Cosmetic Ear Surgery (Otoplasty)

 What results can I expect?

 Cosmetic ear surgery can dramatically change your appearance.
-The results from ear surgery are immediate and usually long lasting.
+The results from cosmetic ear surgery are immediate and usually long lasting.
 Follow-up with your surgeon is important to maintaining your results.
+View our cosmetic ear surgery before and after photos to see results from actual patients.

 What is involved in recovery?